KlaBier/klabier.github.io/_posts/2026-02-26-CAPolicyWorkbook.md

 1. **Select time range**<br>
 Here you can choose the desired time period.
-In the dropdown list, I go back up to 180 days — provided that data is available for that period (retention period).
+In the dropdown list, I go back up to 180 days, provided that data is available for that period (retention period).

 2. **Actual data coverage**<br>
 This section shows how far back the available data actually goes.